 - Fast and easy to scan a site - just enter the starting url and press Go

 - Easy to export - choose the columns you want

 - Plenty of options / configuration

-- Plenty of extraction options including html elements with certain classes or ids, regular expression or entire content in a number of formats
+- Plenty of extraction options including various meta data, content as (as text, html or markdown) html elements with certain classes / ids, regular expression

 - Configuration of various limits on the crawl and the output file size

 Current version requires Mac OSX 10.8 or higher

 What should I do with the downloaded file?

 Open the .dmg file and find the application inside.
 If you want to keep using WebScraper, drag and drop it into your Applications folder.
 To keep it in your dock, right-click or click-and-hold on its dock icon and choose 'Keep in dock'.

 - Fixes a problem causing regex extraction and helper to fail if page uses ISO-8859-1 encoding

 - Fixes problem causing scan to continue with the previous scan rather than starting a new one, if the previous one has been paused and then a new project opened or started